 With the festive season looming, interior design enthusiast, Lynsey from My Inspired Haus, talks us through her Christmas dining room style.

 What inspired your colour palette?

 My home definitely inspired my colour palette.
 I tried to echo the theme that I have running through the lounge, kitchen-dining area.
 I would say it’s quite rustic, with elements of monochrome and a splash of greenery.

-What products from Oak Furnitureland have you used to create this look, and why did you choose them?
+Which Oak Furnitureland pieces have you used to create this look?

 I have the Mantis Light dining table and its accompanying grass woven chairs.
 I chose this set due to its solid, rustic appearance as I felt it fit in well with the theme I have running through my home.

 The chairs are amazing with young children, they are easy to keep clean and they don’t mark like fabric chairs would.
 I have had this set for five years now.
 We sit at it daily to eat, craft and play and it still looks like it did the day we got it.

 My table has evolved over the years.
 I have taken elements, which helps financially too, but I wanted to make more of a statement.
 I wanted to feel like we were at a full on dinner party, not just having ‘dinner’ at home and I think I nailed it.